-Ella Casano is not your typical 12-year-old girl.
+Ella Casano is not your typical 13-year-old girl.

-The young girl from Fairfield, Connecticut has to receive an IV transfusion every six to eight weeks, which mean she consistently faces what most kids hate — needles.
+The young teen from Fairfield, Connecticut, has to receive an IV transfusion every six to eight weeks, which mean she consistently faces what many kids hate: needles.

-Casano was diagnosed with Idiopathic Thrombocytopenic Purpura or ITP, when she was seven.
+Casano was diagnosed with Idiopathic Thrombocytopenic Purpura, or ITP, when she was 7 years old.
 This autoimmune disorder makes her body destroy its own platelets.

 “Without her IV, her platelets are dangerously low,” Meghan Casano, Ella’s mother, said.
 “When her platelets are low, it is dangerous for her to do certain activities because of bleeding or injury.”